rugbyprof/4443-Internet-Programming/Assignments/09-CandyStore/README.md

 #### Grab Large Images

 Looking at the two links below, you can see that with a couple of changes, you can also grab a larger version of the one thats listed in the json file.
+Add a new key called `img_large` that points to the path (or href) to your local server containing the larger image.

 ```
 https://media.candystore.com/catalog/product/cache/1/small_image/200x/9df78eab33525d08d6e5fb8d27136e95/h/e/hershey-mini-bars-small.jpg